-I am an artist based in New York City and my focus is the rapidly changing urban landscape as seen through the construction sites of super-tall buildings.
-Observational painting and the use of strong color are the core of my process, and I work interchangeably in water-based media or oil paints on wood panel, canvas or paper.
-I often paint outside, capturing the progress at building sites across midtown Manhattan.
+Gwyneth Leech is an American artist living and working in New York City.
+Her focus is the visual drama of construction sites in Midtown Manhattan, where she is recording the incremental yet rapid building process as the city undergoes major physical and demographic changes.
+Observational painting and the use of strong color are the heart of her process, and she works interchangeably in water-based media or oil paints on wood panel, canvas or paper.
+She often paints outside, capturing the progress at building sites across the city.

-This project dates to 2015, when construction of a 40 story building began in front of my studio window on West 39th Street.
-My first impulse was to move.
-Instead, I decided to stay and make paintings of the process as the new building went up past my 13th floor workspace and blocked the view.
-I started calling it the Monolith.
-It had this slab-like quality, this immovability — and it began to represent other monolithic things in my life that couldn't be shifted.
+Leech's fascination with construction sites as subject matter dates to 2015, when a 40 story building began to go up in front of her studio window on West 39th Street.
+She was losing a view she loved, but she decided to give this unwelcome change her full attention and made scores of drawings and paintings as the new building rose past her 13th floor workspace and blocked the view.
+She started calling it the Monolith.
+It had this slab-like quality, this immovability — and it began to represent other monolithic things in her life that couldn't be shifted.

-Once the Monolith was finished, my new interest in construction took me outdoors, painting at a travel easel.
-I am now actively following numerous building projects that are dramatically changing the cityscape, such as Hudson Yards, Billionaire’s Row on West 57th Street, the new MoMA tower on 53rd Street, and One Vanderbilt rising next to Grand Central Station.
+Once the Monolith was finished, Leech's new interest in construction took her outdoors, painting at a travel easel.
+She is now actively following numerous building projects that are dramatically changing the cityscape, such as Hudson Yards, Billionaire’s Row on West 57th Street, the new MoMA tower on 53rd Street, and One Vanderbilt rising next to Grand Central Station.

 Leech works from the same vantage points multiple times over months and years.
 It is the in-between building stages that capture her imagination.
 "It has been an incredible journey to chronicle these impossibly tall buildings as they rise from holes in the ground, surrounded and crowned by towering cranes.
 I stand at street level, dwarfed by massive forms, striving to capture the light and weather as they change endlessly across a mountainous architectural landscape where each time I come back the structures have changed!"